lcn-kul/sentencefmricomparison/README.md

 ### Appendices

-All file containing appendices mentioned in the main text of the paper can be found in the `appendices` folder.
+All file containing all appendices mentioned in the main text of the paper can be found in the `appendices` folder.

 ## 🚀 Installation